Walter Isaacson on the Greatest Sentence Ever Written

 About the Speakers

-Author & Professor of History, Tulane University
+Author and Professor of History, Tulane University

 Walter Isaacson is a professor of history at Tulane University.
 He has been editor of Time Magazine, CEO and chairman of CNN, and CEO of the Aspen Institute, and currently serves as an advisory partner at Perella Weinberg and a cohost of PBS's Amanpour & Co.
 A prolific biographer, his subjects have included Leonardo da Vinci, Steve Jobs, and Albert Einstein, among others.
 His latest book is "The Greatest Sentence Ever Written."